Jimmy062006/ESIClient.Dotcore/docs/MarketApi.md

         public void main()
         {
             var apiInstance = new MarketApi();
             var orderType = orderType_example;  // string | Filter buy/sell orders, return all orders by default.
-If you query without type_id, we always return both buy and sell orders. (default to all) var regionId = 56;  // int? | Return orders in this region var datasource = datasource_example;  // string | The server name you would like data from (optional)  (default to tranquility) var ifNoneMatch = ifNoneMatch_example;  // string | ETag from a previous request.
+If you query without type_id, we always return both buy and sell orders (default to all) var regionId = 56;  // int? | Return orders in this region var datasource = datasource_example;  // string | The server name you would like data from (optional)  (default to tranquility) var ifNoneMatch = ifNoneMatch_example;  // string | ETag from a previous request.
 A 304 will be returned if this matches the current ETag (optional)